-An overdraft is a service provided by a building society or bank that allows you to make withdrawals, write cheques and make payments when you don’t have enough money in your account to cover them in the short-term.
+An overdraft is a service provided by a building society or bank that allows you to make withdrawals, write cheques and make payments when you don’t have enough money in your current account to cover them in the short-term.
 As it's a means of borrowing money you usually have to pay fees or interest for using it.

 There are two types of overdraft:

 account (or when you go past your arranged overdraft limit) and this has not been agreed with the account provider in advance.
 Unarranged overdrafts can incur higher fees than arranged overdrafts.
 This can also affect your credit rating and any overdraft review your current account provider carries out.

 What can I use an arranged overdraft for?

 Overdrafts can be useful for short-term borrowing, for example, to tide you over until payday.
 Their advantage is that they’re flexible and that you can dip into them at any time while your agreement lasts.
 You can also repay your arranged overdraft whenever you like, without any early repayment charges.

 Some overdrafts charge interest at a variable rate.
 So if you want to know exactly what you’re going to pay back, you might want to look at some fixed rate options.